-- What personally identifiable information we collect from you through the Websites,
+- What personally identifiable information we collect through the Website.

 THE INFORMATION WE COLLECT

 Personal Information You Provide and How It Is Used

 When you visit our Website, you may provide us with personally identifying information (such as name, address, e-mail address, telephone number, and/or credit/debit card information) and other information on a voluntary basis, as more particularly described below.
 We do not knowingly collect sensitive information, such as Social Security numbers.
 Please do not send sensitive, personal or confidential information to us directly through the Website, or by email to any of the contact email addresses listed on the Website.

 Processing of Payment Transactions, Chapters

 You may order certain print publications through the Website by providing your name and mailing address, and optionally providing your email address.
 We will use this information to send you the requested publications.
 We will also add your contact information to our mailing list.
 You may opt out of receiving future communications from us at any time by clicking the “Unsubscribe” link in any of our emails.